deveshm/connormcgarr.github.io/_posts/2022-03-11-type-confusion-part-1.md

 `tmp.prototype = o`

 This may seem very innocent at first, but this is actually where our vulnerability occurs.
 When a function has its prototype set (e.g. `tmp.prototype = o`) the object which will become the prototype (in this case, our object `o`, since it is assigned to `tmp`'s prototype property) has to first go through a _type transition_.
-This means that `o` will no longer be represented in memory with inlined -values and instead will be updated to use `auxSlots` to access properties for the object.
+This means that `o` will no longer be represented in memory with inlined-values and instead will be updated to use `auxSlots` to access properties for the object.

 Before transition of `o` (`o.b = 1` occurs before the type transition, so it is still updated inline):